Polynomials in categories with pullbacks: Polynomials in 2-categories

-of 2-bicategories. \end{thm} \begin{proof} By the way that things have been set up, lemma(\ref{lem:for-poly-composition}) and theorem(\ref{thm:bicat-of-polynomials}) lift to our 2-categorical setting, with the extra naturality of the coherences coming from the 2-dimensional aspect of all the universal properties being used.
+of 2-bicategories. \end{thm} \begin{proof} By the way that things have been set up, Lemma \ref{lem:for-poly-composition} and Theorem \ref{thm:bicat-of-polynomials} lift to our 2-categorical setting, with the extra naturality of the coherences coming from the 2-dimensional aspect of all the universal properties being used.
 Thus $\Polyc{\ca K}$ is a 2-bicategory.
-Since in the proof of theorem(\ref{thm:polnomial-functor-homomorphism}) the coherences of $\PFun{\ca E}$ were obtained from associativity coherences in $\Polyc{\ca E}$, the extra naturality enjoyed by the associativities in $\Polyc{\ca K}$ gives the extra naturality required for the coherences of $\PFun{\ca K}$.
+Since in the proof of Theorem \ref{thm:polnomial-functor-homomorphism} the coherences of $\PFun{\ca E}$ were obtained from associativity coherences in $\Polyc{\ca E}$, the extra naturality enjoyed by the associativities in $\Polyc{\ca K}$ gives the extra naturality required for the coherences of $\PFun{\ca K}$.
 Thus $\PFun{\ca K}$ is a homomorphism of 2-bicategories. \end{proof} The notions \emph{polynomial 2-functor}, \emph{polynomial 2-monad} and \emph{morphism of polynomial 2-monads} are defined as in Definitions \ref{defn:polyfunctor} and \ref{defn:polymnd}.
 Similarly one may speak of \emph{polynomial pseudo monads} when the coherences are themselves also in the essential image of $\PFun{\ca K}$. \begin{exam} Suppose that a morphism $U:E \to B$ in a 2-category $\ca K$ with finite limits is both exponentiable and a classifying discrete opfibration in the sense of \cite{Weber-2Toposes}.
 One can then define a discrete opfibration in $\ca K$ to be \emph{$U$-small} when it arises by pulling back $U$.
 By definition $U$-small discrete opfibrations are pullback stable in $\ca K$.
 Often they are also closed under composition, and when this is the case, one can consider the full sub-2-bicategory $\ca S_U$ of $\Polyc{\ca K}$ consisting of those polynomials